explorable-viz/esop2025/sections-1-and-2-plan.md

 with backwards reachability in G^{\op} (or equivalently, reachability in G^{\op} composed with reachability in
 G) (△▽).
 The concept of ``conjugate'' operators~\cite{jonsson51} between Boolean algebras turns out to nicely capture these relations of cognacy.
 - [ ] Definition
-- [ ] The canonical example of a conjugate pair are the image and preimage functions for a relation R \subset X \times Y. For funtions, the image and preimage form a Galois connection, but for general relations they are conjugate.
-Conjugate pairs are also closely related to Galois connections; if $f$ and $g$ are conjugate, then
+- [ ] Intuitively, this says that if a set of outputs Y demands a set of inputs X, then any set of inputs X' that overlaps with X is demanded by a set of outputs that overlaps with Y. The canonical example of a conjugate pair are the image and preimage functions for a relation R \subset
+X \times Y. Conjugate pairs are also closely related to Galois connections; if $f$ and $g$ are conjugate, then
 $f$ and the De Morgan dual of $g$ form a Galois connection.
-- [ ] For this reason, our setting technically only requires a single operator ▽_G, since its conjugate △_G is readily computed as ▽_G^{\op} and its adjoint ▲_G as ▽_G^{\op}.
+- [ ] Because of these easy relationships, our setting technically only requires a single operator ▽_G, since its conjugate △_G is readily computed as ▽_G^{\op} and its adjoint ▲_G as ▽_G^{\op}.
 It is well-known that extensionally these things determine each other, but here we can also derive a procedure.
 We also give a direct implementation of ▲_G which turns out to be useful as the basis of an alternative implementation of △_G (again through De Morgan duality) which under some circumstances is faster.
-- [ ] Our second insight is that the graphical setting makes it straightforward to compose reachability in G and its opposite the other way around, producing another provenance query called _related inputs_ (▽△) which allows the user to query the input elements that are ``cognate'' in G to some inputs of interest (i.e.have a common ancestor in $G$).
+- [ ] Our second insight is that the graphical setting makes it straightforward to compose reachability in G and its opposite the other way around, producing another provenance query called _related inputs_ (▽△).
+Fig 2 illustrates related inputs, again using images from our implementation.
+Suppose the user were this time to start from one of the input data sets, this time expressing interest in the bioenergy capacity of China for 2018.
+They do so by moving their mouse over the appropriate cell in the table (\figref{related-inputs-main} step 1), which turns green.
+In response the system generates two further selections automatically.
+First, any scatter plot elements that demand the selected input are given a similar green highlight; here just one point is highlighted, and in fact only the $y$ coordinate of that point (step 2, tooltip).
-- [ ] Related inputs characterises the relation of \emph{mutual relevance} which arises between two input elements when they contribute to a common output element (by element we mean some part of the input or output data).
-Users are able to ask questions of the form ``What outputs use this data element, and what other data element are used along with it?''
-- [ ] Fig 2 illustrates related inputs, again using images from our implementation. [..]
+- [ ] We call this output selection the \emph{mediating output} because of its role in establishing a connection between otherwise unrelated inputs.
+Finally, any other inputs demanded by the mediating output (that were needed to compute the $y$ coordinate of that point) are highlighted in grey (steps 3a and 3b).
+(We use a different colour to visually distinguish the \emph{answer} to the query from the selection that initiated the query in the first place.)
+- [ ] The result of a related inputs query can be thought of as a unit of comprehension, or perhaps reuse.
+It picks out all of the relevant data needed to understand how the original selected input is used.
+Moreover it does so by identifying the common, or mediating, output elements that explain why the inputs are related.
+Sometimes a single input is used in many different outputs, or different aspects of a single output, resulting in a rather ``noisy'' query (lots of inputs are related); in \secref{} we also show how to project way irrelevant parts of the output to obtain a refined query context in which more precise answers can be obtained.
+(The same approach can be used to discard irrelevant inputs in a related outputs query to obtain more precise results.)

 ## \OurLang: A Data-Transparent Programming Language